-- Copy: Ctrl or Cmd + D, Ctrl + drag asset
+- Duplicate: Ctrl/Cmd + D, Ctrl + drag assets

 - Delete: Delete

-- Up and down selection: up and down arrows
+- Up and down selection: Up arrow, Down arrow

 - Rename: Enter/F2